Opentrons/opentrons/api/docs/v2/new_examples.rst

 Multiple Air Gaps
 =================

-Opentrons electronic pipettes can do some things that a human cannot do with a pipette, like accurately alternate between aspirating and creating air gaps within the same tip.
-The protocol shown below shows you how to aspirate from the first five wells in the reservoir, while creating an air gap between each sample.
+Opentrons electronic pipettes can do some things that a human cannot do with a pipette, like accurately alternate between liquid and air aspirations to creating gaps within the same tip.
+The protocol shown below shows you how to aspirate from the first five wells in the reservoir and create an air gap between each sample.

 .. tabs::